-This course provides an introduction to the fundamentals, concepts, strategies, applications, and contemporary trends related to understanding personal and/or community health issues.
+This course introduces the fundamentals, concepts, strategies, applications, and contemporary trends related to understanding personal and/or community health issues.
 This course also focuses on empowering various populations with the ability to practice healthy living, promote healthy lifestyles, and enhance individual well-being.
 Credit 3 semester hours.